ploigos/spring-petclinic/README.md

   * Under "SCM" change the dropdown value from "None" to "Git"
   * For "Repository URL", enter "https://github.com/ploigos/spring-petclinic.git"
   * For "Branch Specifier", enter "feature/end-to-end"
-  * Under "Additional Behaviors", enter "Check out to specific local branch"
+  * Under "Additional Behaviors", select "Add" and "Check out to specific local branch"
   * Under "Branch name", enter "feature/end-to-end"
   * *Uncheck* the checkbox for "Lightweight checkbox".
 Make sure the box is not checked.
   * Select "Save"
 * Run the pipeline to build the example application.
   * Select "Build now"
-  * Watch the pipeline stages turn green.
+  * The pipeline will run.
+You can monitor progress by watching the pipeline stages turn green.
+The pipeline may run for up to 10 minutes.
   * You can view the log and other build details by selecting the current build in the "Build History" area.
 Click the round icon to the left of "#1" to open the logs directly.

 ## What is happening when I run the example pipeline?